enano1/enano1/README.md

 ---

-### 🚀 What I'm Working On

-- 🔐 Building a confidential AMM using AWS Nitro Enclaves + Solidity
-- 🧠 Deepening my knowledge in blockchain infrastructure and computer networking

----

 ### 🌱 Fun Fact

 🏄 I built a surf insights app because I wanted to know the best time to catch a wave.